FuzionView/FV-Docs/source/ticketviewer.rst

 Click on a **dot or line** to display the available feature information.

-  * The name of the Data Provider - who manages the data
+  * The name of the Data Provider that manages the data
   * Your ticket number
   * Information on the source of the data:
      * Feature Class - the type of utility